The Cost/Benefit Argument

 There is a growing consensus that the commissioning of high quality, outcome-focused supported employment can bring significant financial savings to local authorities and health trusts as well as to the exchequer.

-There have been two cost/benefit studies carried out; one in Kent and one in North Lanarkshire.
-In addition, Pure Innovations have undertaken some comparisons of the cost of securing sustainable employment compared to the cost of day services.
+There have been three cost/benefit studies carried out; Kent, Gloucestershire and one in North Lanarkshire.
+In addition, Pure Innovations have also undertaken some comparisons of the cost of securing sustainable employment compared to the cost of day services.

-The most recent study, that from Kent, is continuing and looks likely to identify even greater savings than originally identified.
+The study from Kent is continuing and looks likely to identify even greater savings than originally identified.
 Whilst there are some caveats on some of the data used, early indications point to average annual savings of £1290 to the council and over £3500 to the taxpayer for every person in work.
 The study considered changes to welfare benefit entitlements, the cost of services received and tax and national insurance payments before and after employment.

 The study suggests opportunities for achieving greater savings by:

 * obtaining more full time jobs for those not in receipt of day services and/or are unknown to social services;

 * developing a greater focus on those who are dependant on local day services prior to obtaining a job;

 * increasing the resources allocated to support people with mental health problems.

 The Kent study, undertaken by Dr Mark Kilsby and Dr Steve Beyer, has a further two phases that will refine the data used and it is hoped that this may allow a ‘cost per hour’ per person comparison to be made.
 It would also allow a more accurate calculation of the likely savings that would accrue due to reduced service usage, and determine more fully the cost implications of ‘crossover’, whereby some employees continue to use local services while in supported employment.